danisztls/site-search/README.md

 - works when offline *(DocSearch doesn't)*
 - works behind authentication *(DocSearch doesn't)*
 - do not track users *(DocSearch doesn't?)*
-- acessibility *(please fill a report if it doesn't work properly with screen readers)*
+- accessibility *(please fill a report if it doesn't work properly with screen readers)*

 ## Caveats
 - It does not support context-wise search at headings level as [DocSearch](https://docsearch.algolia.com/) does.